TeV Scale Leptogenesis via Dark Sector Scatterings: Leptogenesis from annihilations

+where $m_i$'s are the light neutrino masses and $\Lambda_i$'s are defined above in Eq. \eqref{numass2}.
+On the right hand side of the above equation, a summation over index $j$ is implicit.

-Here we consider $\eta_R$ as the DM candidate ($\eta_R \equiv \rm DM$) which is similar to the inert doublet model discussed extensively in the literature \cite{Ma:2006km,Barbieri:2006dq, LopezHonorez:2006gr}.
+As an example, we have taken the benchmark values shown in table \ref{tab:BPS} to compute the baryon asymmetry as well as scalar DM relic numerically.
+Here we consider $\eta_I$ as the DM candidate ($\eta_I \equiv \rm DM$, corresponding to positive value of quartic coupling $\lambda_5$) which is similar to the inert doublet model discussed extensively in the literature \cite{Ma:2006km,Barbieri:2006dq, LopezHonorez:2006gr}.
 Typically there exists two distinct mass regions, $M_{\rm DM} \leq 80$ GeV and $M_{\rm DM} \geq 500$ GeV, where correct relic abundance criteria can be satisfied.
-In both regions, depending on the mass differences $m_{\eta^\pm}-m_{\eta_R}, m_{\eta_I}-m_{\eta_R}$, the coannihilations of $\eta_R, \eta^\pm$ and $\eta_R, \eta_I$ can also contribute to the DM relic abundance \cite{Griest:1990kh, Edsjo:1997bg}.
+In both regions, depending on the mass differences $m_{\eta^\pm}-m_{\eta_I}, m_{\eta_R}-m_{\eta_I}$, the coannihilations of $\eta_I, \eta^\pm$ and $\eta_R, \eta_I$ can also contribute to the DM relic abundance \cite{Griest:1990kh, Edsjo:1997bg}.
+As for the mixing angles in the PMNS matrix $U$ we took the best fit values obtained from the recent global fit analysis \cite{Esteban:2018azc} shown in the table \ref{tab:pmns}.

-The scalar DM annihilations can produce a net lepton asymmetry after the annihilation rates go out of equilibrium.
-Since we use EW sphaleron processes to convert the lepton asymmetry into the baryon one, such freeze-out of DM annihilations is required to occur above the EW scale.
-The possible Feynman diagrams responsible for the generation of such lepton asymmetry are shown in figure \ref{fig:asym}.
-While CP asymmetry responsible for leptogenesis is mostly due to interference between $s$-channel tree and corresponding one loop diagrams, CP asymmetry we propose in this work is due to interference between $t$-channel tree and the corresponding one-loop diagrams.
-So, this is a new possibility for CP asymmetry based on $t$-channel annihilation.

-The Boltzmann equations responsible for the co-genesis of DM density and leptonic asymmetry are given as follows: